 PART III: SLEIGH ROADS, DECKING RIVERBANKS, HUMBIRD and WEYERHAEUSER

 This continues the memoirs of pioneer lumberman Matt Hemmingsen.
-We are now in the final decade of the 19th Century with our grandfather living at the family homestead in northwestern Wisconsin.
+It is now the final decade of the 19th Century with our grandfather at the family homestead in northwestern Wisconsin.

 Part II ended in the drought stricken summer of 1894, a time of economic depression with raging forest fires.
 Like numerous settlers, Matt’s father, Ole, was burned out.